日常- nichijou, Arawi Keiichi

 The smile never leaves Nano's face.
 "I'm sure that her invention will work the way she intended," she says.
 "She just needs more strength to test it."

 The principal stands up, walking towards the glass pane.
 "Well then, allow me to try."

 Hakase slowly hands the hammer over to the principal.
 "Uh...
 Here."

 Hakase takes a few steps back as the principal lifts up the hammer.
-After verifying that Hakase is a safe distance away, the principal takes a step forward and slams the hammer into the glass with calculated force.
+After ensuring that the child is a safe distance away, the principal takes a step forward and slams the hammer into the glass with calculated force.

 The pane shatters.
 Glass shards fall onto the ground.

 The principal blinks, taking a step back.
-It had more or less the same strength as a normal pane of glass.
+It felt as if it had more or less the same strength as a normal pane of glass.

 Hakase grins.
 She runs forward and picks up one of the shards.
 "See?
 It's not sharp at all!"